megaannum/visitor/README.md

 * Agent: the standard visitor base interface which has a number of default methods that control the visit traversal.

 There is an "example" directory that can be build and run using "run_example" which demonstrates all four types of traversals.

+TODO:

+  * I've considered add the reverse traversal of a node's children as and option, but Java does not have a "reverse" convenience method for a Collection; it does have one for a List.
+Yea, a general Collection does not have a "natural" traversal order so it, also, does not have a "natural" reverse traversal order.
+None the less, Java could have provided something.
+At any rate, don't know if its worth the (small) effort to include it.
+The breadth-first support is enough of a hack.